SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 ![Screenshot of Codespace with main.tf](/exercises/exercise1/images/01_01_01.png)

 Before you can start, you must provide some variables.
-Please open the `variables.tf` file in the respective folder.
+Please open the `variables.tf` file in the `code/exercise1/infra_exercise` folder.

 ### Change `globalaccount`